-APRIL, NOTABLE SUMMIT TRIPSI was a part of several fun trips in April.
+I was a part of several fun trips in April.
 My favorite of those trips was a snowshoe trip I organized for Lennox Mountain, a 2000’ prominence peak located in the Alpine Lakes Wilderness of Washington.
 Several of the group members doubted that the route I had chosen (via Coney Creek) would be successful, but the route worked very well for us.
 One of the highlights of the trip was when our friend Micheal (a.k.a.
 “Jimbopo”) caught up to us midway during the ascent.
 His expedition involved arriving too late at the meetup location, then running (literally) too far off our route, and then backtracking and running (literally) up our route… and he had started on our route approximately 1.5 hours after we had!
-I wrote a trip report for the experience.
+I wrote a trip report

 Later that month, I also determined a new summit route for Storm King Mountain, a mid-elevation 2000’ prominence peak.
 I also did a solo snowshoeing trip up Crystal Mountain, near Mount Rainier, for which I worked closely with the ski resort personnel to make the trip happen and also gave me a good opportunity to try different non-emergency features of my SPOT device.

-MAY, NOTABLE SUMMIT TRIPSThe month of May started with one of my favorite trips of the year.
+The month of May started with one of my favorite trips of the year.
 My childhood home was not far from Mount Index, so it had been a goal of mine for a long time to summit the peak.
 “Gimpilator” and I had previously attempted and failed on the peak, timing-out, and we wondered if the snow conditions on the mountain would cooperate on our second visit.
 We invited a solid group of climbers to join us and also had some luck.
 We hit the right snow conditions at the right times we needed them, and the trip was a success.
-“Gimpilator” wrote a brief trip report about the experience.
+“Gimpilator” wrote a brief trip report

 The month ended with a Memorial Day weekend trip to eastern Washington, some parts of which were solo and some parts of which were shared with “Gimpilator” and Paul Klenke.
 I was able to summit nine peaks that weekend, six of which had fire lookouts.
 The weather was taking a turn for the worse on the west side of the Cascade Mountains, so we were each able to accomplish a lot more peakbagging on the east side of the Cascade Mountains, as a result.

 Finally, on June 19, the weather forecast looked to be favorable for approximately the next 24-36 hours.
 “Gimpilator” and I quickly took the following day off from our respective jobs, assembled two other mountaineers (Joe & Jeremy), and that night began what would become a non-stop, 18-hour, 7500’+ gain trip up and down Mount Baker.
 We chose the Easton Glacier route, and we lucked-out with weather and conditions.
 Not only were we successful, it marked my simultaneous completion of the Washington County Highpoints, Washington County Prominence Points, and Washington 25-Miles Isolation lists.
 It also was my 100th USA peak with at least 2000’ of prominence.
-“Gimpilator” wrote a trip report, and I wrote a trip report, too.
-I also created a summit video.
+“Gimpilator” wrote a trip report

 With my major peakbagging list goals for Washington now complete, I immediately set my eyes on other goals in other regions.
 At the end of the month, while poor weather still plagued the Northwest (but seemed better further south), I drove to southwest Oregon to summit several county highpoints and prominence points.
 The most notable of those peaks was Grayback Mountain, the Josephine County highpoint, which, despite a poor-quality road and even worse weather, I summited within 1.5 hours.